‘Every state-funded school must offer a curriculum which is balanced and broadly based and which:

 We use assessment continuously to inform the next step in learning.
 It is a central part of the teaching and learning process and teachers assess skills, knowledge and understanding informally on a daily basis.
 This informs the next step in learning and helps teachers to provide work at an appropriate level for each individual child.

 In addition to the informal assessments, a number of formal assessments take place each year.
-The national assessments have are continuing to be reviewed and developed by the DfE.
+The national assessments are continuing to be reviewed and developed by the DfE.

 Reception The Foundation Stage Profile